Quick Summary

 5. Google Cloud Deployment Manager

-Google Cloud Deployment Manager helps you automate and define infrastructure as code within Google Cloud.
+Google Cloud Deployment Manager is cloud automation software that helps you automate and define infrastructure as code within Google Cloud.
 It is very similar to the Terraform but made specifically for Google services.

 With this tool, you can write YAML or Jinja2 templates that describe the resources you want, and it will create them.